Innovation is key to drive margin expansion

 Leveraging global scale, local knowledge and the Electrolux brand to capture the emerging mass-premium market

-- We are increasingly leveraging our global scale to support our local market knowledge.
+- We are increasingly leveraging our global scale to complement our local market knowledge and efficiently drive profitable growth.

-- The ‘Asia-Pacific, Middle East and Africa’ and ‘Latin America’ business areas are developing specific emerging market product offerings as well as innovation for taste, care and wellbeing experiences.
+- The ‘Asia-Pacific, Middle East and Africa’ and ‘Latin America’ business areas develop tailored emerging market offerings with innovations for taste, care and wellbeing consumer experiences.

-- We are strengthening our direct to consumers offering in Latin America and Southeast Asia.
+- We are strengthening our D2C offering in Latin America and Southeast Asia.

-- Being both global and local ensures that our emerging market offering is better adapted to changing consumer demands.
+- Being both global and local ensures that our emerging market offering is better adapted to changing consumer demands, and also product development programs that primarily aim at Western markets take emerging market needs into account.

-- Centralizing manufacturing around the Electrolux facility in Rayong, Thailand, as a manufacturing hub for emerging markets.
+- Driving scale at the Electrolux facility in Rayong, Thailand, as a manufacturing hub for emerging markets, which can be complemented with additional hubs as we execute on the roadmap.

 - Primarily building on the well-established Electrolux brand that is closely associated with sustainability and Swedish values.